Diversity, Equity, and Inclusion

 Florida Coastal School of Law does not discriminate on the basis of race, color, national origin, ethnicity, religion, gender, disability, age, sexual orientation, or gender identity or expression.

-In support of, and in compliance with, Title IX, the Violence Against Women Reauthorization Act (VAWA), and the Campus Sexual Violence Act (Campus SaVE), Coastal Law provides the Policy for Civil Rights Equity Resolution to Include Sexual Misconduct and Relationship Violence for our campus community.
-For more information or to contact the School’s representative, please email TitleIX@fcsl.edu.
+In support of, and in compliance with, Title IX, the Violence Against Women Reauthorization Act (VAWA), and the Campus Sexual Violence Act (Campus SaVE), Coastal Law provides the Title IX Sexual Harassment Policy for our campus community.

 Together, we can work to change the pattern of sexual and dating violence.
 Being a bystander or witness to a potential sexual assault is a challenging situation.
 By stepping in or taking action, bystanders have the opportunity to change the course of events.
 Here are some tips for bystander intervention: